fieldtrip/website/development/neighbourtemplates.md

 	  cfg.neighbours{1}.label = 'Fp1';
 	  cfg.neighbours{1}.neighblabel = {'Fpz'; 'AFz'};

 Similarly, you can load a template and then change the neighbour definition.
 Note, although repeating this over and over again: verify your choice using ft_neighbourplot.

-If you feel that a template is representing a suboptimal neighbour definition, feel free to contact Jörn Horschig jm.horschig@donders.ru.nl - he is administrating the Fieldtrip template directory.
+If you feel that a template is representing a suboptimal neighbour definition, feel free to contact Jörn Horschig jm.horschig@donders.ru.nl - he is administrating the FieldTrip template directory.
 Please let him know what data you use and optimally send him the figures from ft_neighbourplot with the old and with the updated template.